 AWARNING: Use of this tool can generate and/or disperse dust, which may cause serious and permanent respiratory or other injury.
 Always use NIOSH/OSHA approved respiratory protection appropriate for the dust exposure.
 Direct particles away from face and body.

-AWARNING: Always wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
+Always operate tool in well-ventilated area and provide for proper dust removal.
+Use dust collection system wherever possible.
+AWARNING: ALWAYS wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
 Under some conditions and duration of use, noise from this product may contribute to hearing loss.

-ACAUTION: When not in use, place tool on its side on a stable surface where it will not cause a tripping or falling hazard.
+AWARNING: ALWAYS use eye protection.
+All users and bystanders must wear eye protection that conforms to ANSI Z87.1.
+ACAUTION: When not in use, place circular saw on a stable surface, shoe side down, where it will not cause a tripping or falling hazard.
 Some tools with large battery packs will stand upright on the battery pack but may be easily knocked over.

-• The label on your tool may include the following symbols.
-The ie label on your tool may include the following symbols.
-The mbols and their definitions are as follows:
+The label on your tool may include the following symbols.
+The symbols and their definitions are as follows:

-Syrribois and their definitions are as ioliovva.

 Vvolts Aamperes

 Hzhertz Wwatts

-min minutes $\sim$ or ACalternating
+min minutes \sim or ACalternating

 === or DC direct current current

-U Class I Construction $\sim$ or AC/DCalternating
+Class I Construction abla or AC/DCalternating

 (grounded) or direct

-□Class II Construction current
+Class II Construction current

 (double insulated) n o no load

 /min per minute speed

 BPM beats per minute nrated

 IPMimpacts per minute speed

-RPMrevolutions per ⊕earthing
+RPM revolutions per ⊕earthing

 minute terminal

-sfpm surface feet ♠safety alert
+sfpm surface feet Asafety alert

 per minute symbol

-SPM strokes per minute
+SPMstrokes per minute